tstrall/adage/org-structure/README.md

 AWS Systems Manager → Parameter Store → Search for `/iac/environment`

-This parameter is used by all deployment scripts to resolve environment-specific configuration.
+This parameter is used by all **Adage** deployment scripts to resolve environment-specific configuration.

 ---